 How Long Does A Butrans Patch Take To Work?

 Butrans takes about three days to begin working.
-For some, it may take less time to kick in.
 If Butrans patches do not relieve pain, the prescribing doctor may adjust the dosage after 72 hours.

 Learn more about using Butrans to overcome opioid addiction